ilg-archived/arm-none-eabi-gcc/README.md

 This release packs `gcc-arm-none-eabi-7-2017-q4-major-src.tar.bz2` from December 18, 2017 ([download](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc/releases/tag/v7.2.1-1.1)).

+The only changes are small improvements to newlib, which was extended with the following option:

+* `--enable-newlib-io-c99-formats` - enable C99 support in IO functions
+like printf/scanf

+This option does not affect newlib-nano.

 ### 6.3.1-1.1 (20180331)

 This release packs `gcc-arm-none-eabi-6-2017-q2-update-src.tar.bz2` from June 28, 2017 ([download](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc/releases/tag/v6.3.1-1.1)).

+The only changes are small improvements to newlib, which was extended with the following option:

+* `--enable-newlib-io-c99-formats` - enable C99 support in IO functions
+like printf/scanf

+This option does not affect newlib-nano.

 ## Install